-On October 13, 2014, the first World Thrombosis Day was held, the task of which was to draw attention to a rather serious problem.
+On October 13, 2014, the first World Thrombosis Day was held, the purpose of which was to draw attention to a rather serious problem.
 This is an educational project led by the International Society for Thrombosis and Hemostasis (ISTH).
 Control is carried out by specialists in the field of medicine and public health.
-The main goal of World Thrombosis Day is to raise global awareness of thrombosis, its causes, symptoms and risk factors.
-The main goal is to reduce the number of people who die and become disabled due to this disease.
+The main goal of World Thrombosis Day is to raise global awareness of thrombosis, its causes, symptoms, and risk factors.
+The ultimate goal is to reduce the number of people who die and become disabled due to this disease.

-The World Health Assembly aims to reduce the overall rate of premature deaths from noncommunicable diseases by 25% by 2015.
+The World Health Assembly aims to reduce the overall rate of premature deaths due to noncommunicable diseases by 25% by 2035.

-- in 1600, Mercurialis notice blood clots that have arisen in blood vessels at normal body temperature;
+- In 1600, Mercurialis noticed blood clots that have arisen in blood vessels at normal body temperature.

 At World Thrombosis Day, learn more about thrombosis, talk to doctors about this topic.
-If you survived a thrombosis, then share your story on social media using the hashtag #WorldThrombosisDay – your story and experience can help someone.
-Also on this day, you can take part in thematic events – webinars and seminars with medical experts, watch interviews with people who have experienced thrombosis.
+If you have survived a thrombosis, then share your story on social media using the hashtag #WorldThrombosisDay – your story and experience can help someone else.
+On this day, you can also take part in thematic events – webinars and seminars with medical experts, watch interviews with people who have experienced thrombosis.